Trump praises armed forces, avoids politics in military-style Fourth of July display

 "You should do it," Trump said.

 After, Trump invited Joseph Dunford, chairman of the Joint Chiefs of Staff, and acting Defense Secretary Mark Esper up to join him on stage.
-They stood on either side of Trump as he recited the heroics of members of the Coast Guard on D-Day and introduced the air assets the crowd would soon see — expected to be a MH-60 Jayhawk helicopter, a MH-65 Dophin helicopter and a C-144 turboprop plane, according to two U.S. Defense Department officials familiar with the planning Tuesday.
+They stood on either side of Trump as he recited the heroics of members of the Coast Guard on D-Day and introduced the air assets the crowd would soon see — an MH-60 Jayhawk helicopter, an MH-65 Dolphin helicopter and a C-130 turboprop plane.

 The Air Force flyover was next, with two F-22 Raptor planes flanking a B-2 stealth bomber.
 As the roar of the planes faded, more cheers of "USA!
 USA!" broke out.
 The third flyover was courtesy of the Navy, the fourth, the Marine Corps.